JensBender/loan-default-prediction/README-hf-hub.md

 ---

 ## License
 The model pipeline is licensed under [Apache-2.0](LICENSE).
-The source code of this project, hosted on [GitHub](https://github.com/JensBender/loan-default-prediction), and the web app hosted on [Hugging Face Spaces](https://huggingface.co/spaces/JensBender/loan-default-prediction-app), are licensed under the MIT License.
+The source code of this project, hosted on [GitHub](https://github.com/JensBender/loan-default-prediction), and the source code of the web app hosted on [Hugging Face Spaces](https://huggingface.co/spaces/JensBender/loan-default-prediction-app), are licensed under the MIT License.

 ---